What is a Salon?

 - We may be required to process your personal information to fulfil a legal, regulatory or tax obligation.

 We will keep your personal information collected for financial transactions, excluding your credit/debit card details, for as long as the law requires us to for tax or accounting purposes (which may be up to six years after a particular transaction).

 When you unsubscribe from our newsletter your personal information will automatically be deleted through our mailing list database software, Mailchimp.
-If you wish to rejoin the mailing list at any point you will need to do this via our website.
+If you wish to rejoin the mailing list at any point you will need to do this by contacting us.

 In respect of any other personal information, we will retain it for no longer than necessary for the purposes for which it was collected, taking into account guidance issued by the Information Commissioner’s Office.

 We will always only use your information for the purposes for which it was obtained.
 We will not, under any circumstances, sell or share your personal information with any third party for their own purposes, and you will not receive marketing from any other companies, charities or other organisations as a result of giving your details to us unless you explicitly consent to receive communication from them.

 We may need to share your information with data hosting providers or service providers, such as our website developer, who help us to deliver our services.
 These providers will only act under our instruction and are subject to pre-contract scrutiny and contractual obligations containing strict data protection clauses.

 We will also comply with requests where disclosure is required by law, for example, we may disclose your personal information to the government for tax investigation purposes, or to law enforcement agencies for the prevention and detection of crime.
 We may also share your information with the emergency services if we reasonably think there is a risk of serious harm or abuse to you or someone else.